peteroupc/Numbers/docs/PeterO.Numbers.EDecimalExtras.md

 <b>Parameters:</b>

  * <i>ed</i>: An arbitrary-precision number containing the mantissa to rotate.
-If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa.
+If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa before the rotation begins.

  * <i>ed2</i>: An arbitrary-precision number indicating the number of digits to rotate the first operand's mantissa.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted by the given number of digits and the most-significant digits shifted out of the mantissa become the least-significant digits instead.
-If this parameter is negative, the number is shifted by the given number of digits and the least-significant digits shifted out of the mantissa become the most-significant digits instead.
+If this parameter is positive, the mantissa is shifted to the left by the given number of digits and the most-significant digits shifted out of the mantissa become the least-significant digits instead.
+If this parameter is negative, the mantissa is shifted to the right by the given number of digits and the least-significant digits shifted out of the mantissa become the most-significant digits instead.

  * <i>ec</i>: A context that specifies the precision of arbitrary-precision numbers.
 If this parameter is null or specifies an unlimited precision, this method has the same behavior as `Shift`  .

 <b>Return Value:</b>

-An arbitrary-precision decimal number whose mantissa is rotated the given number of bits.
-Signals an invalid operation and returns NaN (not-a-number) if "ed2" is a signaling NaN or if "ed2" is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.
+An arbitrary-precision decimal number whose mantissa is rotated the given number of digits.
+Signals an invalid operation and returns NaN (not-a-number) if <i>ed2</i>
+is a signaling NaN or if <i>ed2</i>
+is not an integer, is negative, has an exponent other than 0, or has an bsolute value that exceeds the maximum precision specified in the ontext.

 <a id="SameQuantum_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal"></a>
 ### SameQuantum